 Perhaps a little more relevant however is the expected movement in a situation where an occupant sitting on the balcony on a calm day is joined by a couple of friends, where even a 5mm movement would be discernible and 10mm could be alarming.

-Following consultation with leading engineers and specialists, Sapphire have their design target to effectively double the stiffness criteria, aiming for L/360 under a full floor load or a maximum of 5mm under a 2kN point load applied within the workable area of the balcony (200mm inside the balustrade line).
+Following consultation with leading engineers and specialists, we guarantee to effectively double the stiffness criteria, delivering L/360 under a full floor load or a maximum of 5mm under a 2kN point load applied within the workable area of the balcony (200mm inside the balustrade line).

-While the serial size of the main steel members (i.e. Stubs and Arms) will contribute to this allowance, by far the biggest factor in most application is the moment generated at the thermal break connector.
-Not only is this located where the moment is greatest, by definition, the reduction in tensile area to achieve the desired thermal resistance comes at the expense of potential lowering the strength.
+While the serial size of the main steel members (i.e. Stubs and Arms) will contribute to this allowance, by far the biggest factor in most applications is the moment generated at the thermal break connector.
+Not only is this located where the moment is greatest, by definition, but the reduction in tensile area to achieve the desired thermal resistance also comes at the expense of potentially lowering the strength.

 The measure of the movement at this location is defined as the ‘torsional spring strength’, measured in kNm/° (the moment of magnitude required to rotate by one degree.
 Some manufacturers use the unit of kNm/radian, which can be compared by dividing this result by a 59.3 factor) and the higher number, the stiffer the connection.

 While many manufacturers achieve figures in the range of 20-50kNm/°, Sapphire’s M30 connectors have commonly achieved stiffness of up to 200kNm/° by combining the mechanical advantage of increased lever arm and over-engineered tension member size with a large compression zone formed from high strength insulators.